Romance Novel Book Covers: Tips and 40+ Examples

 Paranormal romance

 Paranormal romance covers often include characters with supernatural powers, shifters, or eerie nighttime scenes with a full moon.
 Dark tones add to the magic and intrigue.
-Moreover, object-based covers are also popular, using symbolic items like glowing amulets, blood-stained roses, or enchanted weapons to hint at the story’s paranormal elements.
+Moreover, object-based covers are popular, using symbolic items such as glowing amulets, blood-stained roses, or enchanted weapons to hint at the story’s paranormal elements.

 Paranormal romance book cover design by Miblart